Browse our guides or talk to our team.

-To be truly API-first, you have to be highly organized.
+To be truly API-first, you must be highly organized.
 This helps users get the data they need, while allowing developers to work more efficiently.
 You want to be able to build out your own product with smooth internal API functionality while allowing your APIs to be easily accessible to other developers.

 It also means making your API accessible to other developers.
 And while an informational article and a little legwork on the developer's part might be enough, arranging that same information in a diagram makes it much easier to understandable and implement.

 Diagramming can help with the foundational work for your product, and it can also help you build an easily replicable process for maintenance and further development.
 Want to dive right in?
 Get started in minutes by starting your free trial of Gliffy:

-Once you've brainstormed the basics of your API — what its function is, the information it needs to recall — you'll want to build or streamline your product in a way that will provide maximum benefit to everyone.
+Once you've brainstormed the basics of your API — what its function is and the information it needs to recall — you'll want to build or streamline your product in a way that will provide maximum benefit to everyone.
 Other developers should be able to easily take what they need, and you should be able to easily develop and maintain it.

 Before writing a single line of code, think about this: